Michael V. Lewis: RealD

-In 2003, Michael cofounded RealD, a visual entertainment technology company headquartered in Beverly Hills with offices in Boulder, London, Shanghai, Beijing, Moscow, Tokyo, Taiwan, and Hong Kong.
+In 2003, Lewis cofounded RealD, a visual entertainment technology company headquartered in Beverly Hills with offices in Boulder, London, Shanghai, Beijing, Moscow, Tokyo, Taiwan, and Hong Kong.
 The first film to use RealD 3D technology was Disney's 2005 film Chicken Little.
-RealD has since become the world’s largest 3D cinema platform with more than 27,500 screens in 72 countries, with over 1.5 billion people having seen a movie in RealD 3D.
-Michael also served as executive producer for the films Madam Butterfly 3D and Carmen 3D, both of which were presented in RealD 3D.
+RealD has since become the world's largest 3D cinema platform with more than 27,500 screens in 72 countries, with over 1.5 billion people having seen a movie in RealD 3D.
+Michael was executive producer for the films Madam Butterfly 3D and Carmen 3D, both of which were presented in RealD 3D.

-In 2010, Michael made RealD available for public trading.
+In 2010, Lewis made RealD available for public trading.
 The company is traded on the New York Stock Exchange under the symbol RLD.
 RealD was named as one of the world's most innovative companies by Fast Company magazine.

 In November 2015, RealD announced it would be sold to private-equity firm Rizvi Traverse Management, LLC for approximately $551 million.
 The merger was completed in February 2016.

 Awards

-Michael V. Lewis has been the recipient of numerous awards.
-In 2011, he received the Producers Guild of America Vanguard Award, which recognizes achievements in new media and technology.
+Lewis received the Producers Guild of America Vanguard Award, which recognizes achievements in new media and technology.
 He also received the Special Award For Achievement for Technical Contributions to the Motion Picture Industry at the ShowEast trade show in 2013.
 In May 2016, Lewis received the Thomas Alva Edison Innovation Award, given by the Edison Innovation Foundation.